Art-Sells/Arells/README.md

 A belief that investments should never lose value.

-This belief uses a ledger that shows how investments would look if they never lost value.
+This belief uses a ledger that shows investments never losing value.

 Powered by **[Vavity](https://github.com/Art-Sells/Vavity)**